pandazy/pdy-resizable/README.md

 * The browser must support HTML5/CSS3, to name a few: transform matrix, getComputedStyle
 * In order to support the resizing movement outside the rectangle of a resized element, a absolute-positioned pseudo-element must be used.
   And in this case the element must has relative position
-* Boundary calculation based on mouse coordinates is complex
+* Boundary calculation based on mouse coordinates and element rectangles is complex

 [Check online example on jsfiddle](https://jsfiddle.net/pandazy/orLdtv0g/)